Mitchell County School District

 The Mitchell County School District is a public school district in Mitchell County, Georgia, United States, based in Camilla.
 It serves the communities of Baconton, Camilla, and Sale City, as well as the Mitchell County portion of Meigs.

 Its boundary includes all of Mitchell County except for areas in Pelham.

 Schools

-The Mitchell County School District has one primary school, one elementary school, one middle school, and one high school.
+The Mitchell County School System has one primary school, one elementary school, one middle school, and one high school.